JuliaGraphics/Gtk.jl/docs/src/manual/listtreeview.md

   end
 end
 ```
-Another usefull signal is "row-activated" that will be triggert by a double click
+Another useful signal is "row-activated" that will be triggered by a double click
 of the user.

 !!! note